| On this page we answer all the big questions you've always had about slots

 any advantage.
 Statistics on slots simply do not bear this idea out.

+Do slot machines have a pay and take cycle?
 Many experienced people suggest that they do but it is not a black and

 white issue, there are many subtle areas between the pay and take cycle,